 Parents, when creating a calming environment for your child, keep in mind (read below)

-Reserve your child's appointment today!
+Reserve you and your child's appointment today!

 #Keeping you safe #destinationlife #KidzZone

 Developmental delay means that a child is behind in developing skills that are common during a particular age or during a particular time period.
 A developmental delay, however is more than being a little behind other children in a skill; it is being behind in a combination of skills or not meeting development milestones.
 These are examples of developmental delays:

 Fine motor skills are small movements made with fingers, toes, wrists, lips, and tongue, like holding a small object or picking up a spoon.
 If your child is struggling with fine motor skills, they may have difficulty with one of these actions:

 Gross motor skills help us move and coordinate our arms, legs, and other body parts.
 They involve larger muscles that help us control our body.
 A child who is behind in movement, strength, and/or balance may appear clumsy or uncoordinated.
 They may also have difficulty with these things:

 Their muscle tone, or muscle tension and resistance, could be higher or lower than the appropriate developmental milestone.
 They might also:

 Visual processing is the process we use to make sense of what we see.
 It is a process in our brain that interprets visual information.
 If your child has difficulty with one of these things, they may have difficult with visual processing:

 Your child may lose his or her place when reading or copying from the board or may have poor eye contact.